Police: 2 dead, over 20 injured in banquet hall shooting

 The gunfire erupted early Sunday at the El Mula Banquet Hall in northwest Miami-Dade County, near Hialeah, police told news outlets.

 The banquet hall had been rented out for a concert.
-Three people got out of an SUV and opened fire on the crowd outside, police director Alfredo “Freddy” Ramirez III said.
+Three people got out of an SUV and opened fire into a crowd outside with assault rifles and handguns, police director Alfredo “Freddy” Ramirez III said.
 Authorities believe the shooting was targeted.

 “These are cold blooded murderers that shot indiscriminately into a crowd and we will seek justice,” Ramirez said in a tweet.